zubairabid/wikisite_experiment/_posts/2017-11-30-toilet-paper-reviews.md

 The good part about such types of evaluations is that they can be completely objective.
 The tests (if conducted properly) can provide objective and precise measurements.

-The issue with this kind of evaluation, though, is that it is often impossible to arrive at tests that can grade each and every aspect of a product or incorporate actual consumer experiences - for eg. what kind of a test can be used to quantify "comfort" ?
+The issue with this kind of evaluation, though, is that it is often impossible to arrive at tests that can grade each and every aspect of a product or incorporate actual consumer experiences - for example. what kind of a test can be used to quantify "comfort" ?

 ### Surveys
 A possible solution to the above problem, is to perhaps involve the consumers in the grading process - after all who better to measure the product than the end users of the product itself!